Dreyfus affair: Reactions

 Reactions in France were strong, consisting of "shock and sadness" in the revisionist camp.
 Still other reactions tended to show that the "verdict of appeasement" made by the judges was understood and accepted by the population.
 The Republicans sought above all social peace and to turn the page on this extremely long and controversial affair.
 Also there were very few demonstrations in the provinces while agitation persisted somewhat in Paris.
 In the military world appeasement was also essential.
 Two of the seven judges voted for acquittal.
 They refused to yield to the implied military order.
 This was also clearly seen.
 In an apostrophe for the army, Galliffet announced: "The incident is closed".

 Anti-French demonstrations took place in twenty foreign capitals and the press was outraged.
 Reactions were twofold.
 Norwegian composer Edvard Grieg cancelled his concerts in France in protest.
 The British, as legalists, focused on espionage and challenged rather strongly this conviction devoid of positive arguments in its construction.
-As such the report of the Lord Chief Justice of England, Lord Russell of Killowen, on 16 September 1899, was a symbol of the global effect of the Affair in Great Britain.
-The English judge, who went as an observer to Rennes, criticised the weaknesses of the Military Court:
+As such the report of the Lord Chief Justice of England, Lord Russell of Killowen, on 16 September 1899, was a symbol of the global effect of the affair in the United Kingdom.
+Russell, who went as an observer to Rennes, criticised the weaknesses of the Military Court:

 In Germany and Italy, the two countries widely challenged by lawsuits against Dreyfus, there was relief.
-Even if the Emperor of Germany regretted that the innocence of Dreyfus was not recognized, the normalization of future Franco-German relations was seen as a welcome relaxation.
-Diplomacy between the three powers with the help of England sought to relax in an atmosphere that deteriorated again on the eve of the First World War.
+Even if the German Emperor regretted that the innocence of Dreyfus was not recognized, the normalization of future Franco-German relations was seen as a welcome relaxation.
+Diplomacy between the three powers, with the help of Britain, sought to relax in an atmosphere that deteriorated again on the eve of the First World War.

-This judicial conclusion also had an unfortunate consequence for the relationship between the Dreyfus family and the branch of ultra dreyfusists.
+This judicial conclusion also had an unfortunate consequence for the relationship between the Dreyfus family and the branch of Ultra-Dreyfusards.
 Fernand Labori, Jaures, and Clemenceau, with the consent of Picquart openly accused Alfred Dreyfus of accepting the pardon and only gently protesting the amnesty law.